NourEldin-Ali/BPDML/README.md

-# Process Science
+# Information Systems
-This repository is created for the Process Science Journal submissions.
+This repository is created for the Information Systems Journal submissions.

 # Related Works
 A detailed related works are presented <a href="./related_works.pdf">here</a>.